jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

-This means that you need not explicitly declare any of these annotations on your <code>@SpringBootApplication</code> class, since they are provided by SBDG already.
-The only reason you would explicitly declare any of these annotations is to override Spring Boot’s, and in particular, SBDG’s auto-configuration.
+This means that you need not explicitly declare any of these annotations on your <code>@SpringBootApplication</code> class, since they are provided by [spring-boot-gemfire-name] already.
+The only reason you would explicitly declare any of these annotations is to override Spring Boot’s, and in particular, [spring-boot-gemfire-name]’s auto-configuration.
 Otherwise, doing so is unnecessary.

 You should read the chapter in Spring Boot’s reference documentation on [auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/#using-boot-auto-configuration).

-You should review the chapter in Spring Data for VMware GemFire's (SDG) reference documentation on [annotation-based configuration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config).
+You should review the chapter in [spring-data-gemfire-name]'s  reference documentation on [annotation-based configuration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config).
 For a quick reference and overview of annotation-based configuration, see the
 [annotations quickstart](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstap-annotations-quickstart).